SSL, TLS, and HTTPS: Securing Web Communication

 TLS Handshake

-The TLS handshake establishes a secure connection.
-The exact steps depend on the TLS version and cipher suite, but here is the general idea for TLS 1.2:
+The TLS handshake sets up a secure connection.
+The exact steps depend on the TLS version and cipher suite, but here is what TLS 1.2 does:

 sequenceDiagram